 - 1. At the prompt, type SA.
-The system displays: ALLOCATION NO. : - 2.
+The system displays: ALLOCATION NO.: - 2.
 Type the number of the totalizer where you want to subtract an amount and press RETURN.
 The system displays: AMOUNT: - 3.
-Type the amount to be subtracted and press RETURN.
-The ALLOCATION NO: prompt appears. - 4.
+Type the amount to be subtracted and press RETURN. - 4.
 To continue subtracting amounts from other totalizers, repeat this procedure from Step 2.